-Communication requirements for all UGL Contractor personnel who are travelling to remote or alpine locations must be aware that there are communication black spots in the mountains, and these should be considered when working at a fixed location.
-Allow extra time for travel during inclement weather conditions.
+Communication requirements for all UGL Contractor personnel who are travelling to remote or alpine locations must be aware that there are limited radio communication opportunities and mobile phone black spots in the mountains, and these should be considered.
+All personnel should allow extra time for travel during inclement weather conditions.